chillpert/lfs-lock-manager/README.md

 ## TODO

-- [ ] Clean up codebase (I am a beginner with Python)
-- [x] Cannot apply selection from clipboard in locking mode
-- [ ] Reduce overhead for (un)locking operations
+- [ ] Investigate overhead for (un)locking operations
-- [ ] Simplify handling of paths
 - [ ] Add user setting for using '/' or '\\' when generating commands (only relevant for custom git-lfs executables)
-- [x] Do not use `shell=True` with subprocess
-- [x] Remove Git Bash for Windows requirement
 - [ ] Bug: Selection sometimes persists after certain actions
 - [ ] Bug: After force unlocking another user's locks, the app switches to own locks again
 - [ ] Bug: The current selection gets wiped when filtering using a string that does not match anything in the file tree